-Property Transfer Tax is a tax on the transfer by deed of title to real property in Vermont.
+Property Transfer Tax is a tax on the transfer of title to real property in Vermont.
+The tax applies to both property transfers by deed and to acquisitions of a controlling interest in an entity with title to a property.

-There are two ways to file your return:
+There are two ways to file your return when the transfer is by deed:

 E-File using myVTax